josephwright/josephwright.github.io/_posts/2012-04-21-programming-latex3-expandability.md

 ## What is expandability?

 To understand expandability, we need to think about what TeX does when we use functions.
 TeX is a macro expansion language, and as I've already said that means that LaTeX3 is too.
-When we use a function in a place where TeX can execute all of the built-in commands (‘primitives’), we don't really need to worry about that too much.
+When we use a function in a place where TeX can execute all of the built-in commands ('primitives'), we don't really need to worry about that too much.
 However, there are places where life is more complicated, as TeX will only execute some of the primitives.
-These places are ‘expansion contexts’.
+These places are 'expansion contexts'.
 In these places, only some functions will work as expected, and so it's important to know what will and will not work.

 ## LaTeX3 and expandability